 The DSA can be used to purchase specialist equipment as well as being used for travel costs and a non-medical helper’s allowance.
 Paid directly to the student by the Student Loan Company (SLC), it is a non-repayable grant.

-The University has a number of scholarships, bursaries and special fees available for students, details of which can be found here.
+The University has a number of scholarships and fee discounts available for students, details of which can be found here.

 Students with dependants

 Childcare Grant – for students with dependent children.
 How much help you get will depend on your circumstances.
 Jobcentre Plus will not count the Childcare Grant when they work out your benefit entitlement.
 The government website for your part of the UK (England, Wales, Scotland or Northern Ireland) provides more information regarding terms and conditions of eligibility.

 Parents’ Learning Allowance – The Parents’ Learning Allowance (PLA) provides help with course-related costs to students who have dependent children.
 Jobcentre Plus will not count this grant when they work out your benefit entitlement.
 Full-time students with dependant children may receive up to £1,617 a year, but it is dependent on household income.
 The government website for your part of the UK (England, Wales, or Northern Ireland) will have more information.
 Please note: this is not available to students from Scotland.

 Child Tax Credit from HMRC – Students with dependent children are eligible for Child Tax Credit from HMRC.
 Students receiving the maximum amount of Child Tax Credit (and no Working Tax Credit) are entitled to free school meals for their children.

 Students with children will be entitled to claim the new Child Tax Credit, whether or not they are working or studying.
 To qualify you must be over the age of 16 and be responsible for a child under 16.